EhsanAsaDev/EhsanAsaDev.github.io/_posts/2021-03-17-How_to_use_Spring_and_Kafka_to_build_a_project_based_on_microservices_architecture.md

 ---
-With Apache Kafka, you shouldn't worry about handling millions of messages quickly and Spring boot provide some useful library for working with Kafka and this is why this stack is very popular these days.
+With Apache Kafka, you shouldn't worry about handling millions of messages quickly and Spring boot provides some useful library for working with Kafka and this is why this stack is very popular these days.
 I provided a production-ready project base on microservice architecture on [GitHub](https://github.com/EhsanAsaDev/car-Location-microservice/) and in this post, I want to show you how we can use some features in spring boot to using Kafka as a message broker and also